 Veterinary Epidemiology and Public Health

 The programme provides animal health specialists, scientists and public health specialists with a conceptual understanding and our graduates find the the international recognition and prestige of their degree opens doors and creates opportunities in their careers.

 Flexible study options

-Our students are working professionals and the pace of study is flexible and will vary dependent upon personal circumstances.
+- Students are working professionals and the pace of study is flexible.

-Although non-compulsory, indicative study calendars are available and provide an indication of the time to spend on each section.
+- Although non-compulsory, Indicative Study Calendars provide an indication of the time to spend on each section.

-Examinations take place annually in October, however, the flexibility of the programme allows exams to be deferred, if necessary.
+- Examinations are scheduled in October, however, flexibility allows exams to be deferred, if necessary.

-A five-year period is offered to complete the MSc degree, with an average completion time of three years.
-A two year period is offered for completion of Individual Modules.
+- A five-year period is offered for the MSc degree, with an average completion time of three years.

 240-hour individual module (credit bearing)

-Modules of the degree programme may also be studied as standalone modules for Continuing Professional Development.
+Degree modules can also be studied as standalone modules for Continuing Professional Development.
 This allows the opportunity to sample a discrete learning unit before committing to the degree programme.
 (See the Individual Module page for further information).
 On successful completion, you may progress to the MSc degree, Pg Diploma or Pg Certificate, using the module as a credit.
 (Note: A maximum number of modules may be used for progression).

 50 and 35-hour individual modules (non-credit bearing)

-Graduates of the programme will receive two documents: a final diploma 'parchment' and a diploma supplement.
-The final diploma will show the award of a University of London Degree, with the Royal Veterinary College as the Lead College involved.
-The diploma supplement will describe the nature, level and content of the programme that has been successfully completed.
-The MSc, Postgraduate Diploma and Postgraduate Certificate are placed at Level 7 of the Framework for Higher Education Qualifications.
+Graduates will receive two documents: a diploma 'parchment' and a diploma supplement.
+The diploma will show the award of a University of London Degree, with the Royal Veterinary College as the Lead College involved.
+The diploma supplement will describe the nature, level and content of the studies.
+Studies are placed at Level 7 of the Framework for Higher Education Qualifications.

 Graduates are invited to attend the Graduation Ceremonies of both the University of London and the Royal Veterinary College.